vanmars/ahoy/README.md

 8:30: Researching how to add a search endpoint to an API so users can search for quotes by book title https://www.freecodecamp.org/news/how-to-add-a-powerful-search-engine-to-your-rails-backend-57bced889032/

 9:30: Begin building my books API

+10:00 - Unable to launch APU, realize there is a PG server error; begin debugging

+11:30 - Get back on track; begin new API books project from scratch

 ## Support and Contact Details